alycet/yelp_realtime_streaming/README.md

 ## Sevices/Tools Used

-1. **TCP/IP Socket**:
-2. **Apache Spark**:
+1. **TCP/IP Socket**: A TCP/IP socket is a virtual endpoint on a computer network that allows applications to send and receive data over the Transmission Control Protocol (TCP) using the Internet Protocol (IP
+2. **Apache Spark**: Apache Spark is a free, open-source framework for processing large amounts of data in real time
 3. **Confluent Kafka**: Confluent is a cloud-based data streaming platform that helps users store, access, and manage data in real time.
 It's built on Apache Kafka, but includes additional tools and services.
-4. **Confluent Control Center and Schema Registry**:
-5. **Kafka Connect**:
+4. **Confluent Control Center**: Confluent Control Center is a web-based tool that allows users to manage and monitor Apache Kafka clusters within Confluent Platform, providing a user interface to view cluster health, manage topics, observe message flows, and interact with features like Schema Registry
+5. **Confluent Schema Registry**: Confluent Schema Registry is a centralized repository within the Confluent Platform that allows developers to store, manage, and retrieve data schemas used for serializing messages in Apache Kafka
+6. **Kafka Connect**: Kafka Connect is a free, open-source tool that allows users to integrate data between Apache Kafka and other systems
-6. **Snowflake**: Snowflake is a cloud-based data warehouse platform that allows users to store, analyze, and exchange data.
+7. **Snowflake**: Snowflake is a cloud-based data warehouse platform that allows users to store, analyze, and exchange data.
 It's a Software as a Service (SaaS) platform that's designed to be scalable and flexible.
-7. **Docker**: Docker is a software platform that allows developers to create, test, and deploy applications quickly.
+8. **Docker**: Docker is a software platform that allows developers to create, test, and deploy applications quickly.
 It uses containers, which are standardized units that contain all the software required to run an application.

 ## Packages